Mark Croucher

 Mark Christopher Croucher (born 13 March 1966, Greenwich, Connecticut, US), is a freelance journalist and political consultant particularly associated with the UK Independence Party (UKIP).
-In January 2015 he was elected Vice President of the Chartered Institute of Journalists, having previously been elected to the Institute's governing Council from 2003 to 2007 and from 2013 to 2015.
-He was President of the Institute from 2016–2018.
+In January 2015 he was elected president of the Chartered Institute of Journalists, having previously been elected to the institute's governing council from 2003 to 2007 and from 2013 to 2015.
+He was president of the institute from 2016 to 2018.

 Early life

 Croucher was born in Greenwich, Connecticut, US to British parents.
-His father, Peter John Croucher was an engineer, and his mother Mary Florence (née Dunn) was a legal secretary.
+His father Peter John Croucher was an engineer, and his mother Mary Florence (née Dunn) was a legal secretary.
 His parents re-emigrated back to the United Kingdom in 1971, when Croucher was five years old.
 He has a younger brother, Paul Stephen Croucher (b.
 1970).
-He was educated at St Paulinus Church of England Primary School, Crayford, Kent, and then at the City of London School, London which he attended on a scholarship as a chorister at the Temple Church under choirmaster Sir George Thalben-Ball, appearing on two records made by the choir during his time there.
+He was educated at St Paulinus Church of England Primary School, Crayford, Kent, and then at the City of London School, London, which he attended on a scholarship as a chorister at the Temple Church under choirmaster Sir George Thalben-Ball, appearing on two records made by the choir during his time there.
 He had previously sung in the St Paulinus Church choir, Crayford, and the Westminster Abbey Special Choir.

 On leaving school at the age of 16, he attended Erith College (now Bexley College) for a year before enlisting in the United States Air Force at the age of 17, where he served for three years as a radio operator before taking an early discharge and returning to the UK to attend Merchant Navy College (formerly the Thames Nautical Training College), Greenhithe, Kent, qualifying as a Radio Officer in 1989.
-During this period, he first became involved in politics, leading the ultimately unsuccessful campaign to prevent the closure of the college in 1989.
+He first became involved in politics during this period, leading the ultimately unsuccessful campaign to prevent the closure of the college in 1989.

 Working mainly for Dutch shipping companies, he volunteered for service in the First Gulf War and served on an ammunition transport as a Chief Radio Officer.
-During this period, he continued his studies using distance learning, gaining a degree in electronics engineering, and also worked as a freelance journalist.
+During this period he continued his studies using distance learning, gaining a degree in electronics engineering, and also worked as a freelance journalist.